-To support broad access for Galleri in the United States, we plan to complete a premarket approval application ("PMA") submission with the U.S. Food and Drug Administration (the "FDA") in .
+We plan to pursue FDA approval to support broad access for Galleri in the United States.
+We plan to complete a premarket approval application ("PMA") submission with the FDA in .
 We seek to use data from the NHS-Galleri Trial, together with data from our PATHFINDER 2 study, as well as supplemental data from other clinical studies, to support our planned PMA submission for Galleri in the United States.
 We believe that FDA approval could unlock broad coverage by large commercial payors in the United States.
 We have established private reimbursement for Galleri from a number of third-party payors in the United States, but do not currently have broader coverage and reimbursement by government healthcare programs, such as Medicare.
 We are working with stakeholders to advance and shape the public reimbursement landscape to cover MCED screening for FDA-approved MCED tests.
 Galleri has not been approved or cleared by the FDA and obtaining PMA approval can take several years from the time a premarket application is submitted.
 Moreover, the FDA requirements that will govern MCED tests, as well as the breadth and nature of data we must provide the FDA to support the proposed intended use, may be subject to change, and as such it is difficult to predict what information we will need to submit to obtain approval of a PMA from the FDA for a proposed intended use.
 Following FDA approval, we also expect to pursue inclusion of Galleri in the USPSTF's guideline recommendation, although such inclusion is not certain even with FDA approval.
 In the United Kingdom, we are working with NHS England to complete our NHS-Galleri Trial.
-Subject to results of an early analysis from the first screening test (the prevalent screening round) representing one year of results out of the three-year trial period, the NHS may commence phased commercial implementation in England, beginning with a two-year pilot, and with the potential for further expansion subject to final results from the trial.
+The NHS is currently evaluating results of an early analysis from the first screening test (the prevalent screening round) representing limited information from one year out of the three-year trial period to determine whether to commence phased commercial implementation in England.
+The results of this early analysis represent limited information from only one year out of the three-year trial period, and final results from the full three-year period may differ from the early analysis for a variety of reasons.
+While no decision has been made by the NHS regarding phased commercial implementation at this time, a phased commercial implementation, if pursued by NHS, would begin with a two-year pilot in England.
+Potential commercial implementation (or further expansion of the potential initial two-year pilot) would be subject to final results from the NHS-Galleri Trial, which are expected to be available in 2026.
 We believe our work with the NHS and the data generated from our NHS-Galleri Trial could facilitate adoption in other single-payor systems around the world and support evidence of clinical utility worldwide.